JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - **Starting Zone:** Where on the field the set starts (e.g., deep in their own half, midfield).
 - **Half:** First or second half.

-This approach prevents **data leakage** — we aren’t using information from within the set (like number of passes or tackle breaks) to predict the outcome.
+This approach prevents **data leakage**, we are not using information from within the set (like number of passes or tackle breaks) to predict the outcome.
 This keeps the model realistic for setting **real-world expectations**, helping answer questions like:

 > “We started this set deep in our territory.
 Did we perform above or below what was expected for that situation?”